MinnPost/object-sync-for-salesforce/docs/extending-before-and-after-saving.md

 add_action( 'object_sync_for_salesforce_pull_success', 'pull_success', 10, 3 );
 function pull_success( $op, $result, $synced_object ) {
     // do things if the save succeeded
-    // $op is what the plugin did - create, update, upsert, delete
+    // $op is what the plugin did - Create, Update, Upsert, Delete
     // $result is what was returned by the $wordpress class
     // $synced_object is an array like this:
     /*